 - After completion of all course requirements excluding thesis/dissertation

-- If Type C OPT is part-time, student must be registered full-time
+- If Type C OPT is part-time, student must be enrolled full-time

-- If Type C OPT is full-time, student need not be registered
+- If Type C OPT is full-time, student need not be enrolled

 Employment begins after completion of academic program.

-Deadline for Application to be Received by USCIS:
+Timeline for Post-Completion OPT Application to be Received by USCIS:

-- Up to 60 days after program end date
+- No more than 60 days after program end date

 PhD candidates who wish to request a post-completion OPT start date earlier than the standard completion date should contact an International Center advisor for guidance.